The DCX Single-Stage-to-Orbit (SSTO) demonstration vehicle at White Sand Missile Range following a test flight.

 Titan IV launch from Vandenberg AFB.

-Two views of Delta launch vehicles at Vandenberg AFB.
+Two views of Delta II launch vehicles at Vandenberg AFB.
 Each was taken soon after the tower was rolled back and the launch was just hours away.

-A time exposure of Delta launch 202 in January 1991.
+A time exposure of Delta II launch 202 in January 1991.
 The location was in Coco Beach, approximately 10 miles south of the launch pad at Cape Canaveral, Florida.

 The International Space Station (ISS), Space Shuttle, Hubble Space Telescope, and many other spacecraft are visible from the ground if they happen to pass overhead within approximately 30 to 60 minutes of local sunrise or sunset.